andreaarfn/seeg-changepoint-seizure-segmentation/README.md

 ```text
 application/stephen_method/
 ```

-The four supplied files provide the reference workflow:

 - `pipeline_single.m` shows the overall order of the processing steps.
 - `emd_baseline.m` separates the slower baseline from the faster signal component.